patel-zeel/gsoc22/gsoc22.md

 </p>

 ## [BIJAX](https://github.com/patel-zeel/bijax): Bayesian Inference in JAX
 We initially thought of writing a generic piece of code to generate multiple Bayesian inference related figures in *book2*.
-However, realizing the power of Bijactors (transformation functions) in recent methods like [ADVI](https://arxiv.org/abs/1603.00788) and a posibility of applications for a wider community, we are developing BIJAX as a full library.
+However, realizing the power of Bijactors (transformation functions) in recent methods like [ADVI](https://arxiv.org/abs/1603.00788) and the possibility of applications for a wider community, we are developing BIJAX as a complete library.
 BIJAX supports MAP, [ADVI](https://arxiv.org/abs/1603.00788) and Laplace approximation.
 We are developing SteinVI and other methods in BIJAX at present.

 Following are the figures developed with BIJAX: